Postpartum Running: Essential Tips for a Safe Return

 While exercise may feel like the last thing you want to do while pregnant, there are many benefits that may make it worth your while.
 Exercise can benefit the mother to be in the following ways: (more…)

 Let’s be honest, with a newborn at home, exercising may be the last thing on your mind, but there are many benefits to exercise after pregnancy.
-Exercise can promote weight loss, improve cardiovascular fitness, improve your energy level and mood, relieve stress, prevent or improve the recovery from baby blues or post-partum depression, improve the strength and condition of abdominal muscles, and even give you a much needed break from your little bundle of joy. (more…)
+Exercise can promote weight loss, improve cardiovascular fitness, improve your energy level and mood, relieve stress, prevent or improve the recovery from baby blues or 4th trimester depression, improve the strength and condition of abdominal muscles, and even give you a much needed break from your little bundle of joy. (more…)

 When you think about the parts of a woman’s body that are affected by pregnancy, the hands and wrists are not the first thing that come to mind, but up to 20% of women are affected by carpal tunnel syndrome during pregnancy.
 Symptoms of carpal tunnel syndrome include numbness, tingling, burning or aching in the fingers, and pain in the wrist, hands, forearms, and sometimes upper arm to the shoulder.
 In severe or chronic cases, hands may feel weak or uncoordinated and muscle atrophy may be present.
 Symptoms usually affect both hands and can begin at any stage of pregnancy, but are most common in the later stages. (more…)

 Pelvic Pain during Pregnancy: What is Symphysis Pubic Dysfunction?